persapiens/Course/Syllabus.md

 at least 3.0 GPA, good knowledge of at least one high level programming language.

-Undergraduates enrolled in 419 are expected to complete the same course work, except they do not required to complete a "Tech Talk".
+Undergraduates enrolled in 419/495 are expected to complete the same course work, except they do not required to complete a "Tech Report".

 ## Outline